buddhist-uni/buddhist-uni.github.io/_tags/path.md

 parents: [function]
 ---

-_Magga_ is the progressive practice which leads to liberation.
+The progressive practice which leads to liberation.